-Failing to complete the application in its entirety can result in the lender having to make follow up inquiries with you to get the information or the application being returned to you without action.
-In either case, this delays your application being processed.
-To avoid this, after completing the application, take the time to review it thoroughly and ensure that all of the information requested has been provided.
+Failing to entirely complete the application can result in the lender having to make follow-up inquiries with you to get any missing information or the application being returned to you without action, resulting in delays to the approval process.
+Be sure to take some time to thoroughly review the application, ensuring that all of the information requested has been provided.

 Including Inaccurate Information

 The information you provide on your loan application should be completely accurate.
-Keep in mind that a lender will thoroughly review your application, and use supporting documents to verify all of the information you report.
-Providing false information on a loan application, or worse falsifying documents, is considered fraud and can result in legal action, including fines and jail time.
+Keep in mind that a lender will thoroughly review your application and use supporting documents to verify what you report.
+Providing false information on a loan application (or worse, falsifying documents) is considered fraud and can result in legal action including fines and possibly jail time.

 Forgetting to Submit a Required Document

-Small business loan applications generally include a list of business documents you will need to provide the lender to substantiate the information you provided.
+Small business loan applications generally include a list of business documents you’ll need to provide the lender to substantiate the information you provided.
 Prior to submitting your loan application package, you should review this list to make sure you have provided everything that was requested.
-Forgetting to submit a required document could delay the processing of your application or cause your application to be returned or rejected as an incomplete application.
+Forgetting to submit a required document could delay the processing of your application or cause it to be returned or rejected as an incomplete application.